 Railroad carriers must assist the SERCs as necessary to aid in the dissemination of the information to the appropriate emergency responders in affected counties.
-This
+This is a one-time report, unless circumstances change.

-In addition to the above Emergency Order, on January 2, 2014, the Department of Transportation/Pipeline and Hazardous Materials Safety Administration (DOT/PHMSA) issued a Safety Alert to notify the general public, emergency responders, shippers, and carriers that recent derailments and resulting fires indicate that the type of crude oil being transported from the Bakken region may be more flammable than traditional heavy crude oil.
+In addition to the above Emergency Order, on January 2, 2014, the Department of Transportation/Pipeline and Hazardous Materials Safety Administration (DOT/PHMSA) issued a Safety Alert to notify the general public, emergency responders and shippers and carriers that recent derailments and resulting fires indicate that the type of crude oil being transported from the Bakken region may be more flammable than traditional heavy crude oil.